Money Train

 Money Train is a 1995 American action comedy film directed by Joseph Ruben from the screenplay by Doug Richardson and David Loughery.
 It stars Wesley Snipes and Woody Harrelson as the foster brothers who plan to rob the money train to pay off the latter's debt.
 Jennifer Lopez, Robert Blake and Chris Cooper also star.
+Despite being a critical and commercial flop on release, it has gained a cult following over the years.

 Plot

-Foster brothers John and Charlie Robinson are transit cops patrolling the New York City Subway.
-On Christmas, they chase two muggers into a subway tunnel.
-Nearby trains are halted, but transit captain Donald Patterson allows the money train – hauling subway revenue – to continue.
-One of the teenage muggers is gunned down and killed by transit cops guarding the money train, triggering a brawl between them and the brothers.
-Patterson blames John and Charlie for delaying the money train.
+Foster brothers John and Charlie Robinson are decoy transit cops patrolling the New York City Subway.
+Chasing muggers into a subway tunnel, John and Charlie are furious when one of the teenage thieves is gunned down by officers guarding the money train, hauling subway revenue.
+A brawl ensues, and transit captain Donald Patterson blames the brothers for delaying the money train.